fsecada01/TextSpitter/README.md

 This module is designed to run as simply as possible.
 Just provide the file location string data into the argument, and get your text returned to you.

 ```
-from TextSpitter import WordLoader as WL
+from TextSpitter import TexSpitter as TS
 import sqlite3